 Natural swimmers, sea hagborn have webbed fingers and toes.
 Your skin tone can be anything from from a seaweed green to a pale human skin tone.

-Ability Score Increase.
+Increased Ability Score.
 Swimming through the water gives sea hagborn exceptional strength.
 Increase your Strength score by 1.

 Swimmer.
-You have proficiency in the Athletics skill and have a swim speed of 20 feet.
+You are proficient with the Athletics skill and have a swim speed of 20 feet.